sh1boot/sh1boot.github.io/drafts/memory-tagging.md

 This means fewer bits get checked to confirm that the pointer signature passes, with greater risk of false positives, but the encrypted and decrypted tag will still has a good chance of being corrupted.

+## Overlapping with memory erase

+If tags auto-erase, then they're implementing the first stage in a bulk, lazy `bzero()` system which elides memory operations and replaces them with zeroes which will need to be written back later.
+The original 4-bit tagging scheme is not going to be reliable for large-scale erasure between tasks (which is critical, and not just a helpful debugging feature).
+But there are a couple of ways to mitigate that.
+One is to extend the tag with a task ID (it doesn't have to fit in the address register any longer, so its size is not so limited), which the OS contrives to guarantee to be unique.
+Another might be to have a separate "definitely erase" bit alongside the tag id, so it's treated as a mismatch regardless.
+This requires updating or flushing the L1 cache, though, so it's comparable to just calling `bzero()` before handing the page over.

 [Arm MTE]: <https://developer.arm.com/documentation/108035/0100/How-does-MTE-work->
 [Apple MIE]: <https://security.apple.com/blog/memory-integrity-enforcement/>